wooio/woo-fullstack-exercise/README.md

 * Technologies - More than half of required technologies exist in the position.
 * **NTH** - Salary - Position salary >= Candidate expected salary
 * **NTH** - Location - same city.

+* **A candidate should only have x (currently 1) processes in status “New” at any given moment.**
+* A scheduled task running once an hour will search for matches and create new processes accordingly.
+* In addition, when a candidate accepts a “New” process, the system should search for a new match to create.

 ### Bonus:
 Add examples for tests (server and client side).